- Usage Example

 Typically, you must wait between 2 and 5 minutes before your newly pushed items begin appearing in your index.
 You can’t directly alter or reduce this delay, as it’s the sum of the smaller delays which are incurred while the items are transiting through the different stages of the Coveo Cloud indexing pipeline.

 The infrastructure automatically scales depending on load variations to maintain the lowest possible processing delays.
 Moreover, the Coveo team constantly monitors those delays and regularly fine-tunes the infrastructure scaling mechanisms.

 The total Push API processing delay may vary depending on a number of factor such as:

 The number and size of items to process.

 The current load on the Push API queue (which is multi-tenant).

 The current load on the document processing manager (DPM) queue (which is multi-tenant).

 The index commit frequency (typically every minute, although the index commits immediately when its queue reaches a certain threshold).

-The Coveo Cloud platform infrastructure scaling delays (e.g., it can take a few seconds to provision an AWS Lambda function container).
+The Coveo Platform infrastructure scaling delays (e.g., it can take a few seconds to provision an AWS Lambda function container).